Ignas-Vaitkus/crud-app/README.md

 - Clone the repository to your xampp localhost path.
 - Run init_database.sql script on MySql Workbench to initialize the database.
+  NOTE: There there are two DROP commands in the script!
+Check to see if it will not affect your existing database or user.

 ### How to Use